alanzheng88/Food2Go/README.md

 # Procedure for instantly viewing your ReactJs code changes from localhost:10000
 1. Fork the newest version of alan's final project to your repo
 2. Go to the parent folder and do vagrant up
-3. wait for it to install
+3. Wait for it to install
 4. Run "vagrant rsync-auto" to let vagrant watch your file changes
 5. Make changes to your ReactJs code
 6. localhost:10000 should refresh in a second